Sumbul Siddiqui

-Sumbul Siddiqui (born 1988) is an American lawyer and politician, serving as the 77th mayor of Cambridge, Massachusetts.
-Siddiqui was elected mayor in 2020 by the Cambridge City Council, after serving in the body for 3 years.
+Sumbul Siddiqui (born 1988) is an American lawyer and politician who served as the 77th mayor of Cambridge, Massachusetts.
+Siddiqui was elected mayor in 2020 by the Cambridge City Council, after serving in the body for three years.
 She succeeded Marc C. McGovern in January 2020, becoming the first Muslim mayor in Massachusetts history.

 Early life

 Siddiqui was born in Karachi, Pakistan in 1988.
 She immigrated to the United States from Pakistan when she was two years old, with her parents and twin brother.
 Her family moved to Cambridge after receiving a lottery spot in Cambridge's affordable housing system.
 Siddiqui was raised in Rindge Towers in North Cambridge and Roosevelt Towers in East Cambridge.
-She attended schools in the Cambridge Public School District and graduated from Cambridge Rindge and Latin School in 2006.
+She attended schools in the Cambridge Public School District and graduated from Cambridge Rindge and Latin School in 2006, where she was also student body president.
+Siddiqui received a 2006 Peace and Justice Award from the Cambridge Peace Commission.
+Siddiqui also co-founded the Cambridge Youth Council in 2002, which still exists in the city today and has led to many initiatives by student activists.

 Siddiqui attended Brown University, where she was involved in the university's South Asian Students Association.
 She graduated from Brown in 2010 with a Bachelor of Arts in public policy and American institutions.
 Siddiqui later attended the Northwestern University Pritzker School of Law, graduating in 2014 with a JD.

-Career

-As mayor

-In January 2020, Marc C. McGovern announced that he would not seek re-election and endorsed fellow council member Sumbul Siddiqui as his successor.
-Siddiqui was sworn in on January 6, 2020.

-Mayor’s Disaster Relief Fund

-She launched the Mayor’s Disaster Relief Fund for COVID-19 on 16 April 2020, raising over $5 million to help individuals, small businesses, and nonprofit organizations.
+Siddiqui then joined Northeast Legal Aid, where she helped lead the Community Development and Entrepreneurship practice.
+Siddiqui provided free legal services to local entrepreneurs and small businesses in Lowell, Lawrence, and Lynn.
+Siddiqui also offered office hours at community organizations to offer brief advice related to common legal issues for small businesses.

+Cambridge City Councillor (2018–2019)

+As a City Councilor, she chaired the Mayor's Task Force on Tenant Displacement.